808kimosan/hi_election_map/README.md

-# Mapping the results of Hawaii primary election
+# Mapping the result of Hawaii primary election

 This repo contains a project on mapping the result of primary election in Hawaii, August 2018.